Harmon County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Harmon County is $54,286.
 This is 15% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 31% lower.
+It is also 31% lower than the national median of $78,538.
 The poverty rate stands at 17.0%.
 This is 11% higher than the state poverty rate of 15.3%.
 The unemployment rate is 9.7%.
 This is 97% higher than the state rate of 4.9%.
 The median home value is $75,700.
 Housing costs are 59% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 1.4x, Harmon County is one of the most affordable housing markets in the area.
 72.0% of occupied housing units are owner-occupied.
 This homeownership rate is 9% higher than the state average of 65.8%.

 Race & Ethnicity